liawesomesaucer/jekyll-portfolio/_projects/sdhacks2017.md

 My role: Designer + Frontend Developer

 A couple months after a successful SD Hacks 2016, I and some of the SD Hacks team took some steps back and evaluated where our web presence stood as a whole.
-Our [previous site](http://2016.sdhacks.io/) was a combination of many attempted themes, with a difficult (and corporate looking) color scheme.
-(I'll bash it all I want, because I designed it.)
+Our [previous site](http://2016.sdhacks.io/) was a combination of many attempted themes, with a difficult (and corporate looking) color scheme (that I had designed a year ago).
 The team decided to start a rebrand from scratch, deciding only to keep the logo.

-We started at the drawing board and asked ourselves what we'd like each and every attendee to feel when attending SD Hacks.
-After much parallel prototyping and discussion, we arrived at three primary core values:
+We started at the drawing board and asked ourselves what we'd like each and every attendee to feel when attending SD Hacks, summarized into three statements.
+After much parallel prototyping and discussion, we arrived at these core values:

 *At SD Hacks, we're about:*